 You worked your way up from your first role in customer support as a rep on the front lines, and now, you're managing a high-performing customer support team.

-You might feel like all of your hard work has prepared you for this promotion, but when you actually start in the new role, you realize what a different skillset you need to build.
+You might feel like all of your hard work has prepared you for this promotion, but when you actually start in the new role, you realize there's a different skillset you need to build.

 And that's because being an excellent customer support rep is a completely different job than being an excellent customer support manager.

 The good news is, you started building leadership skills by being a high-achieving rep -- but there are a few other skills you need to build to start exceeding goals in your new job, too.
-Review our list of skills every customer support manager needs below.

 Communication skills are essential for any manager to build, no matter what organizational function they work in.